Helping to tackle poor medicine management in older people

 The study determined whether it is feasible to implement and measure the effectiveness of a combined pharmacy and health psychology intervention to reduce the use of psychotropics to manage behaviour that challenges.

-Maidment also led two qualitative studies that aimed to shed new light on the challenges associated with medication management in older people living in the community who are currently taking many different medications.
+Maidment also led two qualitative studies that aimed to shed new light on the challenges associated with medication management in older people living in the community who are currently taking many different medications and from this develop key practice-facing recommendations.

-Research conducted by Maidment during this project has successfully improved the use of medication in older people with additional benefits to quality of life, NHS policies and professional practices.
+Research conducted by Maidment has successfully improved the use of medication in older people with additional benefits to quality of life, NHS policies and professional practices.

 The Anti-Cholinergic Scale, co-developed by Maidment at an international consensus summit in Indiana, has achieved national and international influence at policy level.